ItsLeon15/Bug-Reports/README.md

 # Dark_Gray, Dark_Green, Dark_Purple, Dark_Red
 # Gold, Gray, Green, Light_Purple, Red, White, Yellow
 pluginColor: Yellow

+# You are able to use & for color codes such as "&8[&6Bug Report&8]&9".
+# For a list of color codes, visit https://htmlcolorcodes.com/minecraft-color-codes (Format Codes will NOT work!)
+# This will override the pluginColor option.
 pluginTitle: '[Bug Report]'

 # This can either be "mysql" or "local".